marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 PMTUD behavior is controlled via the IP_MTU_DISCOVER and IPV6_MTU_DISCOVER socket options at the IPPROTO_IP and IPPROTO_IPV6 levels.
-There are two closely related values:
-* IP_PMTUDISC_DO and IPV6_PMTUDISC_DO for IPv6 enable setting the DF bit, and
+There are two closely related values: For IPv4, both IP_PMTUDISC_DO and IP_PMTUDISC_PROBE enable setting the DF bit.
+For IPv6, both IPV6_PMTUDISC_DO and IPV6_PMTUDISC_PROBE prevent fragmentation by the sender.

-  enable the processing of ICMP packets by the kernel.
-* IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE enable the DF bit, and disable ICMP packet processing.
+The difference between the former and the latter is that the former instructs the kernel to process ICMP "Fragmentation Needed" messages, while the latter does not.

-When an ICMP "Fragmentation Needed" message is received, the kernel will prevent the transmission of larger datagrams.
+When the kernel processes an ICMP "Fragmentation Needed" message, it will prevent the transmission of larger datagrams.
 Consequently, IP_PMTUDISC_DO makes applications vulnerable to the UDP equivalent of the Blind Performance-Degrading ICMP attack described in {{Section 7 of !RFC5927}}.
 This vulnerability does not exist when using IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE.